FlavioM4/UpDateTime/README.md

 <h1>Functionality</h1>

  <p> So, what does this do?
  <b>Keep in mind I am not that much of a programmer, I do what I'm able to do with my resources.
+Usually I develop in Python but I figured I would do this natively.
+This is my second shell script.
 If you think this script could be better (because of course it could) please contact me.</b></p>
   - The first step is declaring an indexed array so I can retrieve the month's number instead of its name (for setting the date)
   - It will then retrieve system's date and time
   - The next step is acessing Google's Website, <b> using cURL </b>, to retrieve the correct date and time